Joan McCracken: Early career

 In 1935, McCracken returned to Philadelphia to join Littlefield's new ballet company, the Littlefield Ballet (later known as the Philadelphia Ballet).
 When the company made its official debut in November 1935, McCracken was one of its principal soloists.
 In 1937, she went on a European tour with the company, in what was the first tour of an American ballet company in Europe.
 This put a strain on her health.
-McCracken had been recently diagnosed with type I diabetes (then known as "juvenile diabetes"), which was difficult to treat with the medical technology at the time, and the European tour made it even harder for her to stay in compliance with her treatment regimen.
+McCracken had been recently diagnosed with type I diabetes (then known as "juvenile diabetes"), which was difficult to treat with the medical technology at the time, and the European tour made staying in compliance with her treatment regimen even harder for her.

 McCracken kept her diabetes a secret throughout her life to prevent damage to her career.
 The disease made her prone to fainting spells, sometimes during performances, and led to medical complications later in her life.

 In 1940, McCracken and her new husband Jack Dunphy, also a dancer, moved to New York City.
-At first, neither failed to obtain employment, and McCracken danced in Radio City Music Hall's ballet company.
+At first, both failed to obtain employment, and McCracken danced in Radio City Music Hall's ballet company.
 The next year, she danced with the ballet company at Jacob's Pillow in the Berkshire Mountains of Massachusetts, and later that same year joined the Dance Players, formed by choreographer Eugene Loring, with Michael Kidd as Loring's assistant and leading male dancer.